Pekwerike/what3words/README.md

 ### More auto suggestion request customization
 Exploit the full auto-suggestion request customization features that the what3words API provides by passing an instance of a CustomAutoSuggestRequest class to what3wordsEditText using the setCustomAutoSuggestRequest(customAutoSuggestRequest: CustomAutoSuggestRequest) function.
 You can create an instance of CustomAutoSuggestRequest through the CustomAutoSuggestRequest.Builder.
-The functions in the Builder are properly documented to guide you along the way.
+The documentation of the functions in the Builder match up with their counterparts in the [what3words android wrapper](https://github.com/what3words/w3w-android-wrapper) with some little modifications to guide you along the way.

 ```kotlin
 class CustomAutoSuggestRequest private constructor(